Software is infrastructure: failures, successes, costs, and the case for formal verification: Related works

 We hope that this chapter will draw attention to the reports by \href{https://csacademy.mst.edu/people/members/herbkrasner/}{Herb Krasner} \cite{cisq2018,cisq2020,cisq2022}.
 They are a vast source of aggregated data on software related costs, moreover they highlight the costs due to poor software quality and they provide summaries on software failures.
 A reader not satisfied with \cref{sec:costs} of this chapter, may find more histories of recent failures in \cite[Table 1]{cisq2018}, in \cite[Table 1]{cisq2020}, \cite[Section 3]{cisq2022}.

+Poor quality software can expose its users to malicious actors. \cref{sec:costs-eternalblue} showcased the global impact of a vulnerability exploited by both criminals and state actors.
+The costs related to cyber security failures are indeed object of multiple studies.
+A study by the European Commission estimated that the cost of cybercrime to the global economy reached \money{\EUR}{5.5}{\trillion} during 2020 \cite{eu2021cybercost}.
+A recent study of the status of cybersecurity in Denmark found that $54\%$ of danish firms experienced a serious attack in 2023 alone \cite{pwc2023}; another study focused on defence SMEs found that even in such a critical sector $20\%$ of the surveyed firms experienced a serious cybersecurity incident between 2020 and 2023 \cite{stentoft2025}.
+A recent study of the status of cybersecurity in the United Kingdom estimated that the single most disruptive breach from 2024 cost on average \GBP $1,205$ with medium and large business incurring \GBP $10,830$ and charities \GBP $460$ \cite{cyberbreachessuvery2024}.
+At the global level, IBM places the average cost of a data breach in 2024 close to \money{\USD}{5}{\million} \cite{ibm2024breachcost}.

 \href{https://en.wikipedia.org/wiki/Peter_G._Neumann}{Peter G. Neumann} is arguably the world expert on computer related risks and their societal impact.
-He pioneered discussions and public awareness of the topic via his book \cite{DBLP:books/daglib/0079418}, via the moderation of the Internet Forum on Risks \cite{Riskigest}, which is an immense source of material of computer failures, and via his column ``Risks to the Public'' penned regularly since 1986 \cite{DBLP:journals/sigsoft/Neumann86c,DBLP:journals/sigsoft/Neumann24}. \cref{sec:costs} is partly informed on Chapter $2$ of \cite{DBLP:books/daglib/0079418}.
-In the healthcare sector the fact that IT systems are part of the infrastructure has already been suggested in \cite{healthcare01}.
+He pioneered discussions and public awareness of the topic via his book \cite{DBLP:books/daglib/0079418}, via the moderation of the Internet Forum on Risks \cite{Riskigest}, which is an immense source of material of computer failures, and via his column ``Risks to the Public'' penned regularly since 1986 \cite{DBLP:journals/sigsoft/Neumann86c,DBLP:journals/sigsoft/Neumann24}. \cref{sec:costs} is partly informed on \cite[Chapter 2]{DBLP:books/daglib/0079418}.

 Analysis of failures is typical in many fields.
-In engineering a journal is devoted to the topic \cite{engFailureanalysis}, while in economy and finance an entire library exists on the matter\cite{libraryOfMistakes}.
-We are not aware of any comparable effort in computer science.
+For instance, in engineering, the Journal of \emph{Engineering Failure Analysis} is entirely dedicated to this topic, while in economy and finance an entire library exists on the matter \cite{libraryOfMistakes}.
+The closest body of knowledge to this type of research, to our knowledge, are fault taxonomies and fault repositories \cite{Hamill2009,Humbatova2020}, developed in empirical software engineering.
+We believe more research effort in this direction, particularly on the consequences of such faults and failures will be of significant value for the community and the society.
+For instance following the failure of the computer-aided dispatch system of London ambulances, another implementation of the system was deployed, which was found to address directly almost all the issues identified as problematic in the failure \cite{DBLP:journals/ejis/FitzgeraldR05}.